Anzia Yezierska: Writing career

 Yezierska turned to writing around 1912.
 Turmoil in her personal life prompted her to write stories about problems faced by wives.
 In the beginning, she had difficulty finding a publisher.
 But her persistence paid off in December 1915 when her story "The Free Vacation House" was published in The Forum.
-She attracted more critical praise about a year later when another tale, "Where Lovers Dream", appeared in Metropolitan.
-In 1919, her literary endeavors received increased recognition when her rags-to-riches story "The Fat of the Land" won the coveted Edward J. O'Brien award for Best Short Story of the Year.
+She attracted more critical praise the next year when her tale "Where Lovers Dream" appeared in Metropolitan magazine.
+In 1919 her literary endeavors received increased recognition when her rags-to-riches story "The Fat of the Land" won the Edward J. O'Brien award for Best Short Story of the Year and was published in the book Best Short Stories of 1919.
 Yezierska's early fiction was eventually collected by publisher Houghton Mifflin and released in a book titled Hungry Hearts (1920).
 Another collection of stories, Children of Loneliness, followed two years later.
 These stories focused on the children of immigrants and their pursuit of the American Dream.

 Some literary critics argue that Yezierska's strength as an author can best be found in her novels.
 Her first, Salome of the Tenements (1923), was inspired by her friend Rose Pastor Stokes, as well as by Yezierska's romance with John Dewey.
 Rose Pastor had gained fame in 1905 as an impoverished young Jewish immigrant woman who, in what was characterized in newspapers as a Cinderella story, married a New York millionaire from a prominent Episcopalian family.